syncfusion-content/winui-docs/winui/Cartesian-Charts/Trackball.md

 ![Alignment support for Trackball series label in WinUI Cartesian Chart](Trackball_images/WinUI_cartesian_chart_trackball_label_alignment.png)

-### Label Display Mode
+### Label display mode

-When there is a multiple series, by default, the Trackball series label will be displayed only for the nearest point.
+When there is a multiple series, the trackball series label will be displayed only for the nearest point.
 If you want to display all the y values with respect to the x value then the [LabelDisplayMode]() property is set to [FloatAllPoints]().

 **FloatAllPoints**